-Overall, the results in the whole domain comparing to satellite and Argo observations are similar to those obtained for the simulations restarting directly from the analysis.
-The improvement is slightly lower due to the nudging step, but all data assimilative simulations provide comparable metrics.
-The reduction of the RMSD compared to the CR is around 8% for the SLA, while for the SST is reduced around 30%.
-Considering Argo profiles, the reduction of the RMSD is of 35% for all simulations, both for temperature and salinity.
+Overall, the results in the whole domain compared to satellite and Argo observations are similar to those obtained for the simulations restarting directly from the analysis.
+The improvement is slightly lower due to the nudging step but all data assimilative simulations provide comparable metrics.
+The reduction of the RMSD compared to the CR is around 8% for the SLA, while for the SST it is reduced around 30%.
+Considering Argo profiles, the reduction of the RMSD is 35% for all simulations, both for temperature and salinity.

-Table 4 presents the bias and normalized RMSD for total velocity RMSD for the model surface current speed and the zonal and meridional components.
-This has to be compared with Table 2, which shows the results for the previous simulations simulations restarting from the analysis.
-We can observe a slight improvement for the GNR-N simulation when using the nudging initialization in comparison to restarting directly from the analysis, with a reduction of both the bias and the RMSD.
-While for the RAD this initialization method also helps to reduce the bias compared to direct restart from the analysis for RAD, this is not the case when using total observations.
+Table 4 presents the bias and RMSD for the model surface current speed and the zonal and meridional components.
+This has to be compared with Table 2, which shows the results for the simulations restarting from the analysis.
+We can observe a slight improvement for the GNR-N simulation when using the nudging initialization in comparison with restarting directly from the analysis, with a reduction of both the bias and the RMSD.
+While this initialization method also helps to reduce the bias compared to direct restart from the analysis for RAD, this is not the case when using total observations.

-The Lagrangian assessment confirms these results, reflecting the usefulness of HFR data to correct surface currents using this initialization method even when the nudging is only performed towards the SSH and TS fields.
-The SS for the GNR - N simulation (Table 5) increases significantly inside the coverage area while decreasing outside, with an average value of 0.39, larger than the value of 0.34 obtained with the other approach.
+The Lagrangian assessment confirms these results, reflecting the usefulness of HFR data to correct surface currents using this initialization method even when the nudging is only performed towards the SSH and T-S fields.
+The SS for the GNR-N simulation (Table 5) increases significantly inside the coverage area while decreasing outside, with an average value of 0.39, which is larger than the value of 0.34 obtained with the other approach.
+The correction obtained using HFR total velocities together with GO is slightly degraded using the nudging approach both inside and outside the coverage area, with an average SS of 0.41 compared to 0.45 with the direct restart from analysis.
+On the other hand, RAD has a